-I travelled first class for the first time ever this year.
-OK, so that’s not a big game changer but I would never pay for it directly.
+I travelled first class for the first time a few years ago.
+OK, so that’s not a big game-changer but I would never pay for it directly.
 Collecting air miles over the years allowed it to happen.
 It was fun to see what I have been missing out on and great to see the family loving every second.
 It won’t happen again!

 8. Be altruistic

 Do something random that makes a difference to someone else’s life, and expect nothing in return.
 Give blood, give time, give money…just give.
 Anything big or small.
-Regular or one off.
-It will have a big, feel good impact on you and those you are selflessly helping.
+Regular or one-off.
+Maybe take the family to give out sleeping bags and warm food to the homeless by volunteering with a charity.
+It will have a big, feel-good impact on you and those you are selflessly helping.